The longest edge in discrete and continuous long-range percolation: Behavior of the longest edge

+We now investigate related oriented models, in which we consider directed edges of long-range percolation.
+Our findings seem worth formulating for us.
+Indeed, for such edges we obtain a complete picture, as we are able to handle arbitrary dimension.
+Moreover, we find that there is no singularity anymore in the critical case $\alpha=2d$, so that adding directions changes the behavior of the longest edge.
+Furthermore, as a by-product we get an additional insight into the behavior of undirected edges, see Corollary \ref{th:MaxEdgeLRPd1} below.

-More precisely, we consider the following oriented long-range percolation models.
+We consider the following oriented long-range percolation models.

-\underline{Long-Range Percolation (dLRP):} We call \emph{directed long-range percolation model} the random graph with vertex set $\integer^d$ in which an oriented edge $(u,v)$ is independently drawn from $u$ to $v$ with probability $g(v-u)$.
+\underline{Directed Long-Range Percolation (dLRP):} We call \emph{directed long-range percolation model} the random graph with vertex set $V$ in which an oriented edge $(u,v)$ is independently drawn from $u$ to $v$ with probability $g(v-u)$.
 We write $x \rightarrow y$ if there is an oriented edge from $x$ to $y$.
-The random variables
+Similarly, we define the maximum edge-length as Define the random variable $W^\rightarrow(n,r)$, $n\in \N$, as the sum of exceedances, which is now given by

+In contrary to \eqref{def:NbExceed}, there is no correction term anymore, which makes the study of exceedances easier.
+For example, in the discrete case, the random variables

 are independent by default so that the law of